CaptainProton42/FlexibleToonShaderGD/README.md

 The toon hatching shader is similar to the main toon shader but takes an additional *single rectangular* texture input.
 This pattern is then repeated to create a (cross) hatching effect.

+The shader is available as a *separate* material at `addons/flexible_toon_shader/HatchToonMaterial.tres`.

 ## Troubleshooting

 ### `use_attenuation` looks weird/too bright.